 Click Connect Output.

 Once you have enabled the connection, open up the development build of your app again and create a few more events.
-Each output service will have different ways of displaying the data it receives.
-For Amplitude, you can create a Real-Time Activity dashboard to check incoming data.
+Each output service displays the data it receives differently.
+For Indicative, you can view real-time data in the Debug Console.

 If you see messages in the outbound Live Stream, but none in the output service: